slamora/brackets-wiki/CodeMirror-v3-integration.md

 #### Use document fragments in patchDisplay() - ([commit cf24f7](https://github.com/adobe/CodeMirror2/commit/cf24f7240b3bf7edb63cf9f4a625f5c16dff7620))
 The v3 branch contains a more comprehensive fix for using document fragments, obviating our changes.

+#### Mouse handling for drag selecting and autoscrolling across inline editors
+The v3 branch seems to handle this pretty well.

+#### Changes to updateGutter()
+These are no longer necessary with the new inline editor implementation.
+They were only required because we were injecting dummy nodes into the gutter.

+### Functionality that needs to be ported

+#### Dirty bit handling (`isDirty()`, `markClean()`)
+This has already been ported in our branch of v3 ([commit b0df09](https://github.com/adobe/CodeMirror2/commit/b0df0929bb0e150390012e1de346730af9a5d9bb)).
+This will need to be submitted upstream.

+#### Exposing CodeMirror methods
+We exposed the CodeMirror methods `selectWordAt()` and `scrollIntoView()` for use in Brackets.
+We'll need to check with Marijn to see if he's okay with exposing these in master.

+#### `totalHeight()`
+We added this function in order to determine how tall an inline editor should be to show all of its content.
+We might be able to just get this by letting CodeMirror lay itself out and then measuring its height, but I believe there were reasons why that didn't work before.
+If we can't get that to work, then we'll need to port this, which should be easy.

+#### `preserveScrollPosOnSelChange`
+This makes it so that when you do Cmd/Ctrl-A to select all, the editor doesn't scroll.
+This should be easy to port.

+#### Right-click fix to `onMouseDown()`
+This needs to be ported, as it prevents our context menus from working.

+#### Checking `isInWidget()` in various cases and returning early
+We will likely need to port these so that CodeMirror doesn't handle things like context menus or double-click in widgets.

+### Changes to htmlmixed mode
+If we encounter a `<script>` tag in HTML that seems to be a Mustache template, we treat it as HTML, and if we don't recognize it, we leave it uncolored instead of attempting to color it as javascript.
+We should submit this upstream.

 ## Forking strategy